mnlgdn/Homework3_RL2024/README.md

 - Executes the look at point task:
 $ ros2 run ros2_kdl_package ros2_kdl_vision_control --ros-args -p task:=look-at-point

-N.B.: Both the tasks must be excecuted with the velocity interface
+N.B.: Both the tasks must be excecuted with the velocity interface, in case there is an error connection, try to relaunch the nodes

 - Start ros2_kdl_vision_dynamic, in order to observe the trajectories in the Cartesian Space, (with effort interface):